krupalithakur/krupalithakur/README.md

 <div style="flex: 1;">

 Ever since I can remember, I have been fascinated by how intelligence can be created, understood, and shared.
-Whether it's a neural network making decisions or a dataset revealing hidden patterns — I've always believed **technology is a language of empowerment**.
+Whether it's a neural network making decisions or a dataset revealing hidden patterns, I've always believed **technology is a language of empowerment**.

 🎓 During my time at **Queen’s University Belfast**, I immersed myself in Artificial Intelligence, blending **deep learning, data engineering, and real-world innovation**.

-But it was never just about models or metrics —
+But it was never just about models or metrics.
-It was about **teaching machines to think, feel, and collaborate** — just like humans do.
+It was about **teaching machines to think, feel, and collaborate** just like humans do.

 🔍 Along my journey:
-- 🧠 Fine-tuned LLMs (BERT, Llama3, QLoRA) for adaptive intelligence.
+- 🧠 Fine-tuned LLMs for adaptive intelligence.
-- 🎥 Engineered computer vision models (YOLOv8, SAHI, SAM2) for smart detection.
+- 🎥 Engineered computer vision models for smart detection.
 - 📚 Built RAG pipelines enabling dynamic learning and reasoning.
 - 🧹 Designed BigQuery data engineering systems managing **100M+ records**.
 - ✍️ Published groundbreaking AI research with **Springer** and **IEEE**.

-🌸 Founding **MenstroSync** became my proudest moment —
-an AI-driven FemTech platform supporting menstrual health, emotional resilience, and smart cycle prediction.
+🌸 Founding **MenstroSync** became my proudest moment: an AI-driven FemTech platform supporting menstrual health, emotional resilience, and smart cycle prediction.

-🗣️ Outside of code, you’ll find me **delivering talks**, **mentoring emerging tech talent**, and **leading workshops** —
-because **public speaking** lets me combine technology with storytelling, making complex ideas beautifully human.
+🗣️ Outside of code, you’ll find me **delivering talks**, **mentoring emerging tech talent**, and **leading workshops** because **public speaking** lets me combine technology with storytelling, making complex ideas beautifully human.

 Today, my purpose is simple: